microsoft/vscode-docs/docs/getstarted/settings.md

   //  - onFirstSessionStart: Show debug in status bar only after debug was started for the first time "debug.showInStatusBar": "onFirstSessionStart",

   // Controls the location of the debug toolbar.
-Either `floating` in all views, `docked` in the debug view, or `hidden` "debug.toolBarLocation": "floating",
+Either `floating` in all views, `docked` in the debug view, or `hidden`.
+  "debug.toolBarLocation": "floating",

   // Global debug launch configuration.
-Should be used as an alternative to 'launch.json' that is shared across workspaces "launch": {
+Should be used as an alternative to 'launch.json' that is shared across workspaces.
+  "launch": {
     "configurations": [],
     "compounds": []